Haworthia nortieri var. globosiflora (G.G.Sm.) M.B.Bayer

 Haworthia globosiflora, Haworthia latericia

 This species is native to South Africa.
-It is known from the Doornbosch area at Botterkloof but has also been colected near Nieuwoudtville and Ouberg Pass.
+It is known from the Doornbosch area at Botterkloof but has also been collected near Nieuwoudtville and Ouberg Pass.

-This variety is distinguished by the flowers having a globose tube while the leaves are shorter and broader than those of Haworthia nortieri var. nortieri.
+This variety is distinguished by the flowers having a globose tube, while the leaves are shorter and broader than Haworthia nortieri var. nortieri.

 The varietal epithet "globosiflora (glo-boh-see-FLOR-uh)" is a compound adjective meaning "having globular flowers."
 It is made up of two Latin words, the adjective "globosus," meaning "globular" or "spherical," and the plural form of the noun "flos," meaning "flower" or "blossom."